MadelineDarmawangsa/Memorize_Cards/README.md

 # Memorize_Cards
 A simple ios game written in Swift UI, inspired by Stanford University's course CS193p (Developing Applications for iOS using SwiftUI) project.
-The video below demonstrates it's functionaltiy.
+The video below demonstrates it's functionality.